microsoft/WhatTheHack/061-DynatraceOnAzure/Coach/README.md

 - Attendees should have the “Azure account administrator” (or "Owner") role on the Azure subscription in order setup Azure Monitor metrics integration.

 - Each student will spin up the following resources in Azure:
-    - 2 x 2 vCPUs VMs for the AKS cluster + 1 Public IPs
+    - 4 x 2 vCPUs VMs for the AKS cluster + 1 Public IPs
-    - 1 x 1 vCPU VM for Dynatrace Active Gate
     - 1 x 2 vCPUs VMs for sample monolith application
     - 1 PIP for the Dynatrace Orders website on Monolith
     - 1 PIP for Dynatrace Orders website on AKS